 Israelis who have not vaccinated have several concerns about the shots, and a significant number of them do not intend to get inoculated, according to a Tuesday poll.

-Of the respondents, who were allowed to give more than one answer, 41% said they fear possible side effects; 30% are not sure the vaccine is effective; 27% will vaccinate soon; 10% cited information on social media and 4% said the incentives are insufficient.
+The Channel 12 survey of Israelis who have not vaccinated, which allowed them to give more than one answer, found that 41% said they fear possible side effects; 30% are not sure the vaccine is effective; 27% will vaccinate soon; 10% cited information on social media and 4% said the incentives are insufficient.

 About 25% said they had no intention of vaccinating.

-Asked if the planned limitations on access to various activities to those who don’t vaccinate may persuade them to get the shots, 46% said no, 31% said yes and 23% said they don’t know.
+Asked if the planned limitations on access to various activities to those who do not vaccinate may persuade them to get the shots, 46% said no, 31% said yes and 23% said they did not know.

-The survey was conducted as part of a larger poll on Israelis’ political views (see previous post), which was carried out among 503 adults who are a representative sample of the Israeli population, with a margin of error of 4.4%.
+The survey was conducted as part of a larger poll on Israelis’ political views, which was carried out among 503 adults who are a representative sample of the Israeli population, with a margin of error of 4.4%.